Visitor guide

 What is the Hôtel de la Marine?

-The Hôtel de la Marine is one of the two monumental palaces that the royal architect Ange-Jacques Gabriel built to frame the great square laid out for Louis XV — today the Place de la Concorde.
-Completed in 1774, its long colonnade of paired Corinthian columns above a rusticated stone arcade is a landmark of French neoclassical architecture, matched only by its twin across the rue Royale, now the Hôtel de Crillon.
-But where the western palace was divided into private mansions, the eastern one was built for the crown itself.
+The Hôtel de la Marine is a grand 18th-century royal palace on the Place de la Concorde in the heart of Paris.
+It is the eastern of the two matching colonnaded buildings that Ange-Jacques Gabriel, first architect to Louis XV, raised between 1757 and 1774 to frame what was then the Place Louis XV.
+Completed in the 1770s, its long peristyle of paired Corinthian columns above a rusticated stone arcade is one of the defining images of French neoclassical architecture, mirrored only by its twin across the rue Royale, today the Hôtel de Crillon.
+Where the western palace was carved into private mansions, the eastern one was built for the crown itself.

 The intendant's apartments and the state salons

-Beyond the apartments lie the salons d'apparat — the gilded state reception rooms along the façade, with their tall windows, mirrors, parquet and stucco.
-These were the ceremonial spaces of the institution, and their restoration is dazzling.
-Throughout, the geolocated audio headset plays room-specific sound that layers voices and music over the silence, so the palace feels inhabited rather than embalmed — a technique that has made the Hôtel de la Marine one of the most talked-about visits in the city.
+Beyond the apartments lie the salons d'apparat, the gilded state reception rooms that run along the façade.
+Their tall windows, mirrors, parquet floors, carved boiseries and stucco ceilings recall the ceremonial life of the institution and the taste of the age, and the restoration here is dazzling.
+These grand spaces for display and reception stand in deliberate contrast to the intimacy of the intendant's rooms, showing the two faces of the palace, private and public, within a few minutes' walk.
+Throughout both, the geolocated 3D audio headset plays room-specific sound that layers voices and music over the silence, so the palace feels genuinely inhabited rather than embalmed.
+This immersive technique, keyed precisely to the room the visitor is standing in, has made the Hôtel de la Marine one of the most talked-about cultural visits in the city and a highlight of any Paris itinerary.

 The loggia and the view over the Place de la Concorde